The Wire season 1: Crew

 David Simon is the series' creator and head writer, showrunner and executive producer.
 Alongside Simon, many of the creative team behind The Wire are alumni of Homicide and Emmy-winning miniseries The Corner.
 The Corner veteran, Robert F. Colesberry, was also executive producer.
 Colesberry is credited by the rest of the creative team as having a large creative role for a producer, and Simon credits him for achieving the show's realistic visual feel.
 He also had a small recurring role as Detective Ray Cole.
 Colesberry's wife Karen L. Thorson joined him on the production staff.
 A third producer on The Corner, Nina Kostroff Noble, also stayed with the production staff for The Wire rounding out the initial four-person team.

-Stories for the show are often co-written by Ed Burns, a former Baltimore Police Department homicide detective and public school teacher who has worked with Simon on other projects including The Corner.
-The writing staff includes acclaimed crime fiction novelist George P. Pelecanos from Washington, D.C.
+Stories for the show were often co-written by Ed Burns, a former Baltimore Police Department homicide detective and public school teacher who worked with Simon on other projects including The Corner.
+The writing staff included acclaimed crime fiction novelist George P. Pelecanos from Washington, D.C.
 Pelecanos has commented that he was attracted to the project because of the opportunity to work with Simon.
 Staff writer Rafael Alvarez was a colleague of Simon's from The Sun and a Baltimore native with working experience in the port area.
 Another city native and independent filmmaker, Joy Lusco Kecken, joined the writing staff and served as the script coordinator.
 David H. Melnick and Shamit Choksey complete the writing staff.

 Homicide alumnus Clark Johnson, who directed several acclaimed episodes of The Shield, directed the pilot, the second episode, and the fifth episode (Johnson later had a starring role in the fifth season).
 Clement Virgo directed two episodes.
-Single episode directors include Ed Bianchi, Joe Chappelle, Gloria Muzio, Milčo Mančevski, Brad Anderson and Steve Shill.
-The season finale was directed by Tim Van Patten, an Emmy winner who has worked on every season of The Sopranos.
-The directing has been praised for its uncomplicated and subtle style.
+Single episode directors included Ed Bianchi, Joe Chappelle, Gloria Muzio, Milčo Mančevski, Brad Anderson and Steve Shill.
+The season finale was directed by Tim Van Patten, an Emmy winner who worked on every season of The Sopranos.
+The directing was praised by critics for its uncomplicated and subtle style.